-An alternative source of material could come from the remnants of the planetary system surrounding the WD.
-Over a quarter of WDs show evidence of accretion of planetary material as their optical and UV spectra show the presence of metals in their atmosphere \citep[the so-called ``polluted'' or ``planetary-enriched'' WDs;][]{koester14,zuckerman03,zuckerman10,2024ApJ...976..156O}.
-Due to their high surface gravity, WD spectra usually only show the lightest element present (most commonly hydrogen or helium), as heavier elements sink quickly out of the observable layers; thus, the presence of metals in the spectra of polluted WDs indicates recent accretion of debris from planetary bodies \citep[e.g.][]{zuckerman07,xu17,vanderburg2015,gaensicke2019,manser2019}.
+It would still be possible for a cold planet to be the mass donor, because it would fill its Roche lobe at a larger orbital period, or for a more distant brown dwarf that does not fill its Roche lobe to transfer material through a weak wind.
+Both scenarios are unlikely: the presence of a close-in planet in a double-degenerate merger system would be difficult to explain, and no direct evidence of winds has yet been observed from any brown dwarf.
+We therefore explore other explanations for the origin of the circumstellar material.
+It is already known that accretion of planetary material onto the surface of a WD can power the emission of soft X-rays: X-rays have been detected from the prototypical polluted WD G\,29--38 \citep{cunningham2022}, and the accretion rate needed to power the X-ray emission in G\,29--38 is very similar to the one needed for J1901 (\,$\approx$\,$10^9$g\,s$^{-1}$).
+Over a quarter of WDs show evidence of accretion of planetary material as their optical and UV spectra show the presence of metals in their atmosphere \citep[called polluted or planetary-enriched WDs;][]{koester14,zuckerman03,zuckerman10,2024ApJ...976..156O}.
+Due to their high surface gravity, WD spectra usually only show the lightest element present (most commonly hydrogen or helium), thus, the presence of metals in the spectra of polluted WDs indicates recent accretion of debris from planetary bodies \citep[e.g.][]{zuckerman07,xu17,vanderburg2015,gaensicke2019,manser2019}.